Educate + Empower + Engage

 Business and business casual is always appropriate, but we want our members to be comfortable.
 We understand and welcome members who will be coming to our meetings directly from their place of employment.

 Yes.
 We ask our members to always let us know when they will be attending in person or participating in a virtual presentation.
 Confirming your attendance for an in-person meeting is very important to help us properly manage our food count.
-For virtual presentations, we wish to ensure that only members or their pre-registered guests are participating.
+For virtual presentations, we wish to ensure that only members, their pre-registered guests, or pre-registered public attendees are participating.

 Yes!
-You can always bring one or more guests to an in-person meeting by simply noting their names on your RSVP confirmation and paying the required Guest Fee of $30 (see payment options below).
-You may also pay in cash or check at the registration desk the day of the event.
+You can always bring one or more guests to an in-person meeting by simply noting their names on your RSVP confirmation and paying the required Guest Fee of $40 (see payment options below).
+You may also pay in cash, check or credit card at the registration desk the day of the event.

 Yes!
 Please call or email the Club Coordinator and let us know that you’d like to attend as a guest.
-Please note that the current Guest Fee is $30 for any in-person meeting.
-You may also attend with a current member ,who would simply list you as a guest on their RSVP confirmation and pay the Guest Fee of $30.
+Please note that the current Guest Fee is $40 for any in-person meeting.
+You may also attend with a current member, who would simply list you as a guest on their RSVP confirmation and pay a reduced Guest Fee of $40.
 You can attend as a guest as often as you like, but we hope that eventually you choose to become a member of the Club.

 Questions may be asked only by current Club members.
 If you are a guest, you can ask a member (they’ll have a nametag on) to ask a question for you.